Markdown source

 ## What Agents Struggle With

-- **Novel architecture** — they recombine patterns from training data, they don't invent genuinely new approaches
+- **Novel architecture** — they recombine patterns from training data; they don't invent genuinely new approaches

 - **Subtle bugs** — they're confident, not careful.
-Their code works on the happy path but may miss edge cases
+The code works on the happy path and misses edge cases

 Your first agentic task should be small, well-defined, and reviewable: